 “Yea Man, they’re everywhere and are drawn to the heat.”

 You gotta be kidding me!
 No way was I going to be the first injured on this deployment.
 Talk about something that doesn’t brief well?
-Being Medevac’d for a scorpion bite on the posterior would never be lived down.
+Being Medevac’d for a scorpion bite on the rump would never be lived down.
 Ever!

 My last piece of advice originates from my most recent business swarray to the United Arab Emirates and Bahrain.
 On a trip to the world’s largest and most amazing indoor mall in Dubai, I found it was that time.
-I was honestly taken aback when I walked into my first public bathroom stall to find the floor looking as though my Yellow Lab had shaken himself dry after jumping in the river.
+I was honestly taken aback when I walked into my first public bathroom stall to find the floor looking as though my Yellow Lab had shaken himself dry after jumping into the Ohio river.
 There was water all over the place!
 As I broached the immaculate porcelain potty, I saw the hose.
 Now this apparatus, in this setting, was new to me.
 Minimal paper in the stall, but a bright shiny silver hose, like the one by the sink where you might wash your hair.
 Except you don’t wash your hair… Good thing I had Wranglers on or the full on sprinkler effect on my trousers would have been noticed immediately.
 Still trying to figure out the methodology here…

 Please tell me you’ve figured this out.
 I pray my close calls from Caracas, to Xian, back over to Cairo and then onto Pristina have made your lightbulb go on.
 DO YOUR HOMEWORK!
 Put You Tube and Google to work.
 If your load isn’t too heavy already, pack a little pack of Western pleasure.
 Just for some piece of mind.
+Happy Trails!!